openstenoproject/plover_excel_dictionary/README.md

 ## Usage

 How this (should) work: all the sheets of the spreadsheet are merged on load;
 for each sheet, the first column should be the steno, and the second column the translation.
-The implementation tries to keep extraneous columns' contents, so if you do modify the dictionary through Plover, you should not lose those (except for deleted entries, of course).
-New entries are added to the `NEW` spreadsheet.
+The implementation tries to keep extraneous columns' contents when possible (see *Notes* below).
+New/modified entries are added to the `NEW` spreadsheet.
 The order of the entries is kept, invalid entries are pruned.

 Note:
- - changing an entry's strokes (not its translation) through Plover's editor is equivalent to deleting it and and adding a new one, so any extra data is lost, and it's moved to the `NEW` sheet.
+ - changing an entry through Plover is equivalent to deleting it and creating a new one, so any previous extra data is lost, and it's moved to the `NEW` sheet.
  - formulas are expanded on load, and the result of those expansions is saved back if the dictionary is modified in Plover, so you should avoid editing your dictionary in Plover if you want to keep those formulas.